worldveil/bloompy/README.md

 bloompy
 ====

-BloomPy is a minimalist bloom filter implemented in Python using the Murmur hash algorithm.
+Bloom filter written in 45 lines of Python code.

 Currently only works with strings and numeric types.
 I built this on a car ride.